Pushpa 2: The Rule (soundtrack): Production

 The music sitting and discussions were started in Prague, Czech Republic in August 2022.
 By September 2022, three songs were finalised.
 By March 2023, two more songs were finalised including an item number.
 Initially, there were speculations about various actresses including Triptii Dimri, Janhvi Kapoor, Disha Patani and Shraddha Kapoor, being considered for the item song.
 However, these speculations turned out to be false as Sreeleela was later finalised for the item song.

 Vijay Polaki and Shrashti Verma had choreographed the dance moves in the first song, "Pushpa Pushpa".
 "Sooseki: The Couple Song" was sung by Shreya Ghoshal and choreographed by Ganesh Acharya.
 The special song, "Kissik" featuring Sreeleela and choreographed by Ganesh Acharya, was filmed in November 2024 in Hyderabad.
 Earlier Jani Master was roped in by the makers to choreograph the song, but was eventually removed due to sexual assault allegations.
 A romantic song (Peelings) featuring Allu Arjun and Rashmika and choreographed by Sekhar was filmed in Hyderabad.
 The song, "Peelings", featured Malayalam lyrics written by Siju Thuravoor and those lyrics were sung by Aparna Harikumar, Indu Sanath and Gayathry Rajeev.
 These lines in Malayalam was featured in all six languages.
-The "Gango Renuka Thalli" song was based on the folk fesitival called Gangamma Jatara.
+The "Gango Renuka Thalli" song was based on the folk festival called Gangamma Jatara.
 The song featured the vocals of Devi Sri Prasad, S.P.
 Abhishek, Shenbagaraj, Saisharan, Narayanan Ravishankar, Sarath Santosh, Shridhar Ramesh, Govind Prasad, Renjith Unni, Aparna Harikumar, Abinaya Shenbagaraj, Sushmita Narasimhan, Pavithra Chari and Sherley Joy.
 It was also reported that the makers spent ₹50–60 crore on the song along with the fight sequence.

 The film also featured additional background score given by Sam C. S.